Sharapova wins 1st match on return from 15-month doping ban | FOX Sports

 Sharapova wins 1st match on return from 15-month doping ban

-STUTTGART, Germany (AP) Looking relieved, Maria Sharapova went through her familiar routine of waving to the crowd and blowing kisses after winning her first match on her return from a 15-month doping ban on Wednesday.
+STUTTGART, Germany (AP) Looking relieved, Maria Sharapova waved to the crowd and blew kisses after winning her first match on her return from a 15-month doping ban on Wednesday.

 The five-time Grand Slam champion and former No. 1 beat Roberta Vinci 7-5, 6-3 in the opening round of the Porsche Grand Prix.